matheus-alexandria/03-api-solid/README.md

 # GymPass style app
-The third application develop during the Ignite Node 2022 course from Rocketseat, an API to a gympass style application.
+The third application in development during the Ignite Node 2022 course from Rocketseat, an API to a gympass style application.

 ## Functional Requirements: